 Article written by Marshall White for LiftBigEatBig.com

-I am a proponent of training like an animal and believe you me I love training as much if not more than most athletes.
+I am a proponent of training like an animal and believe me, I love training as much if not more than most athletes.
 Here’s the thing though, as an athlete if you want to make optimal gains you have to train HARD and SMART.

 I’ve been seeing some people lately on the LBEB Facebook site talking about using the Bulgarian method as their system of training.
 While I respect their ability to work like a mule I do not think they are getting the gains they could be getting if they added a dash of smart to all that hard they have in their program.

 The argument is made that by training like the Bulgarians the athlete is doing so many reps of the selected movement that form is being worked so hard that it almost becomes second nature.
 There is some validity to this argument.

-It seems to me that moving a 400lb deadlift 3 times in a week is far better than moving 300 6 times in a week.
-In addition all the food and sleep you are getting will go to making you grow and add muscle rather than recovering you just enough to do the same workout 4 more times that week.
+It seems to me that moving a 400lb deadlift 3 times a week is far better than moving 300 6 times in a week.
+In addition, all the food and sleep you are getting will go to making you grow and add muscle rather than recovering you just enough to do the same workout 4 more times that week.

-As athletes I think we all want to believe that if we just work a little harder than everyone else we will be the best.
+As athletes, I think we all want to believe that if we just work a little harder than everyone else we will be the best.
 Hell I know I do.
 I wish to god I could just go out and load stones all day and all of a sudden be the strongest man in the world.